 English is the global language for trade, business, education and daily life across different cultures and countries.
 It is an essential language for any one human being to learn in order to excel in life.
 Many countries around the world have poured millions of dollars into investing in their people’s education of the language yet some countries are still languishing in their development and progress.Continue reading “Why Are Some Countries Languishing in Learning English?”

 Get ready to improve your own English and turn into a contemporary Shakespeare with this Wordflex dictionary app.
 It utilises instinctive “mind-mapping” tools so that word entries can be turned into active trees which you’re able to move around, shape, re-organise, share and save with tapping gestures.

 From Rosetta Stone’s ubiquitous initial marketing campaign to DuoLingo’s millions of users around the world, learning English has never been such a well-assisted task.
 The apps for both Duolingo and Rosetta Stone are polished, high-end experiences that offer multiple languages, with English being just one of their diversity of options.

 However, below you will also read about comparatively less-known apps Hello English and ABA English.
 In contrast to the previously-mentioned apps, these are apps dedicated to teaching you English and English only.

 “If you want to learn to swim, you need to get in the water” is a phrase used on the Rosetta Stone website, and this certainly shows in this language-learning package’s content and methodology.
-Its approach to teaching language involves immersing the user in words and phrases of their chosen language, utilising a varied approach that involves lessons steadily increasing in complexity.
-It uses words, sentences, conversation mechanics, as well as a sights-and-sounds tactic to plunge the learner into the deep end
+Its approach to teaching the English language involves immersing the user in words and phrases, utilising a varied approach that involves lessons steadily increasing in complexity.
+It uses words, sentences, conversation mechanics, as well as a sights-and-sounds tactic to plunge the learner into the deep end of learning English.

 What Is Hello English?